w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ---

 [Rococo](https://github.com/paritytech/cumulus#rococo-crown) is a Polkadot testnet built for testing parachains.
-Rococo utilizes Cumulus and HRMP (Horizontal Relay-chain Message Passing) in order to send transfers and messages between parachains.
+Rococo utilizes Cumulus and HRMP (Horizontal Relay-routed Message Passing) in order to send transfers and messages between parachains.

 ## Setting the Environment